Blackstone Griddle 101

 How much oil should I use to season my griddle?

-Apply as thin a layer as possible—about 2 to 3 tablespoons for a 4-burner griddle.
+Apply as thin a layer as possible—about 2 tablespoons for a 4-burner griddle.

 How much oil should I apply after cooking for storage?

-Same as seasoning: a thin layer (about 2 to 3 tablespoons) to protect the surface.
+Same as seasoning: a thin layer (about 2 tablespoons) to protect the surface.

 Can I season my griddle with bacon fat?